danwatford/danwatford.github.io/software.md

 not throw it over the wall so that it is someone else's problem.
 Software is a matter of professional pride.</li>
 <li>They are continuously learning, engaging in the community, attending conferences, applying best practices.</li>
 <li>They want their software released to users.
 They crave feedback on the software effectiveness.
 They use that
-feed back to inform further development</li>
+feedback to inform further development</li>
 <li>They are pragmatic, recognising that the commercial concerns of the business must be satisfied.
 It is no use
-building purist software if there is no one left to use it.</li>
+spending time building purist software if meanwhile the business has lost out to the competition and there is no one left to use it.</li>
 <li>They go out of their way to understand the problem fully, learn the terminology of the problem space.
 The more
 we know the luckier we get!
 The more we can understand about the problem space, the more the solution space grows and the greater the chances of finding an elegant solution.</li>
 </ul></p>

-<p>Your team will guide you through development and help you ensure the other components you need are in place.</p>
+<p>Watford Consulting can guide you through development and help you ensure the other components you need are in place.</p>

 <p class="lead">Software Version Control Systems</p>
 <p>Get all sources for your software products into a version control system on day one.
 This paves the way for multiple